bsubei/codecrafters-redis-zig/README.md

 ## Nice-to-haves
 - [ ] set up the integration tests to use the Zig build system instead of crappy Make.
 - [x] proper unit test discovery in build.zig
+- [ ] a few gaps in unit tests, but they're covered by a basic integration test + the redis-tester so meh

 # Work Log